xgrau/paraphelidium2018/README.md

 * Principal Coordinate Analysis
 * Clustering of species (based on Pearson's correlation coefficient and Ward clustering)

-In the paper, we used this script to analyse the profiles of clusters of orthologous groups (COGs) linked to primary metabolism (COGs: codes: C, E, F, G, H, I, P and Q), and KEGG orthologs.
+In the paper, we used this script to analyse the profiles of clusters of orthologous groups (COGs) linked to primary metabolism (COGs: codes: C, E, F, G, H, I, P and Q), and KEGG orthologs (KOGs).
 For a detailed overview of the functional annotations of genes with COG and KEGG terms, see Methods in the paper [link].

 ## Required libraries